Ben-G/MGWU-Widgets/README.md

 - *CCMenuBlocking:* A CCMenu subclass that swallows all touches
 - *PopUp:* A modal Popup (swallows touches).
 Can be initialized with a display text, a background image and multiple buttons.
 - *InputPopUp:* A modal Popup, that allows the user to enter a text.
+- *NotificationBox:* A box that displays a notification at the top of the screen.

 The project provides demo scenes for each component that demonstrate how to use them.